-Small Crassula swaziensis - The 'Money Maker'
+Small Crassula Swaziensis Houseplant - The 'Money Maker'

-The Crassula swaziensis is an easy to grow succulent native to South Africa.
+The Crassula Swaziensis is an easy to grow succulent native to South Africa.
 Refereed to as the Jade Plant or 'money maker' in Feng Shui practices, when positioned in the southeast it's said to bring good luck and prosperity into your life.
 These succulents are usually started from division or leaf cuttings, so it is the perfect plant to propagate and share the good luck with your loved ones.

 The small size lets you really experience plant parenthood, watching your baby plant to grow and thrive in time.